 Sandy began her life on October 22 as a tropical wave when the storm first formed.
 She then began her march through the Caribbean islands: Haiti, Dominican Republic, Cuba, the Bahamas, and Jamaica.
 By October 25, all eyes were peering south on Sandy and the speculation and hedging began.
 She was skirting up the Eastern Seaboard and the question was whether she would turn west and move inland.
-Initially, European computer forecasting models predicted the storm would strike the Northeast, while most others anticipated the storm would move out to sea.
-These differences created a bit of confusion and perhaps led some business continuity managers to think they would dodge a bullet.
+Initially, European computer forecasting models predicted the storm would strike the Northeast, while most others Cognitive bias is present in our daily lives and often goes into "over drive" during a disaster or crisis. anticipated the storm would move out to sea.
+These differences created a bit of confusion and perhaps lead some business continuity managers to think they would dodge a bullet.
 There was widespread disbelief and discounting going on among weather pundits.

 Many people were asking if this storm would "be like Irene."
 (You might recall that Hurricane Irene was forecast to hit the Northeast hard, yet the damage turned out to be more modest in the populated areas.)
-Several clients and colleagues reiterated they had prepared for Irene and nothing happened.
-They seemed to believe a certain amount of "crying wolf" was going on.
+Several clients and colleagues reiterated that they had prepared for Irene and nothing happened.
+There certain seemed believe a amount of "crying wolf" was going on.